-This section details the security objectives for the operational environment, related to M4M-DESFire, and to be enforced after TOE delivery up to phase 7.
+- 123 This section details the security objectives for the operational environment, related to M4M-DESFire, and to be enforced after TOE delivery up to phase 7. - 124 The following security objectives for the operational environment are only valid if M4M-DESFire is embedded in the TOE:

-The following security objectives for the operational environment are only valid if M4M-DESFire is embedded in the TOE:
+OE.Secure-Values-DESFire

-OE.Secure-Values-DESFire Generation of secure values for M4M-DESFire:
+Generation of secure values for M4M-DESFire:

 The environment shall generate confidential and secure keys for authentication purpose.
-These values are generated outside the personalisation or usage in phase 5 to 7.
+These values are generated outside the TOE and they are downloaded to the TOE during the personalisation or usage in phase 5 to 7.